Ethics & Compliance

 It is prohibited to:

-(a) Give, promise or offer a payment, gift or hospitality with the expectation or hope that a business advantage may be received, or to reward for an already gained business advantage;
+- Give, promise or offer payment, gift, or hospitality with the expectation or hope that a business advantage may be received, or to reward for an already gained business advantage;

-(c) Accept a payment, gift or hospitality from a third party that you know or suspect is offered with the expectation that it will provide a business advantage for them or anyone else in return;
+- Accept a payment, gift, or hospitality from a third party that you know or suspect is offered with the expectation that it will provide a business advantage for them or anyone else in return;

-(f) Threaten or retaliate against another worker who has refused to commit a bribery or who has raised concerns under this Policy; or
+- Threaten or retaliate against another worker who has refused to commit bribery or who has raised concerns under this Policy; or

-PCIs may not act on behalf of EKVITA, or deal with EKVITA, in any matter if there are Conflicts of Interest, whether actual or perceived, or use their position or affiliation with EKVITA to pursue or advance their private interests.
+PCIs may not act on behalf of EKVITA, or deal with EKVITA, in any matter if there is Conflict of Interest, whether actual or perceived, or use their position or affiliation with EKVITA to pursue or advance their private interests.

 PCIs are required to make timely written disclosure of all new and existing Conflicts of Interest, whether actual or perceived.